Crowdfunding: how to fund your business idea

 - offering refunds to your backers

-- offering other incentives or rewards to your backers.
+- offering other rewards to your backers.

 Legal issues for crowdfunding